aitchkhan/serverless-ts-koa2/README.md

 - `npm run watch` - starts the server with hot-reloading

 **Suggestion:** To turn on debug messages, set `DEBUG` environment variable to `kickstarter:*`

-### Docker

-`Dockerfile` for the project has been packaged.
-`docker-compose` for running both mysql volume container and node.js container as well.